MoreliaTalk/morelia_server/README_ENG.md

 ## Configuring the Pipenv Virtual Environment ##

-To work with project it is necessary to install the libraries that it uses, so called `workspace`, for this use utility [Pipenv](https://github.com/pypa/pipenv)
+To work with the project it is necessary to install the libraries that it uses and configure the so-called `virtual environment` or `virtualenv`, for this purpose the utility [Pipenv](https://github.com/pypa/pipenv)

 If pipenv is not installed, run